5 Min Read

 We've had a rocky relationship, but it's not all been bad, three years ago we had our daughter, since then I haven't had a lot of time for him, to cut a long story short...I find out he had been sleeping with another woman, I confronted them, acted needy, pleading etc which was crazy now I think of it.
 I love this man but I'm no doormat......I do love him dearly & want to be with him only to have him tell me WE WILL NEVER BE A COUPLE, he thinks he's in love with this woman but I sense it's just a desire.
 He doesn't see he's done anything wrong & seems to want to punish us for things that aren't our doing, he's the one that's wronged us.
 This other woman doesn't have any young children or stress's like I have with a three year old.
 I want to confront her and tell her she's destroying our life..." -Lana

-Another reason partner's end up venting at the other woman is because, like Ashley above, their partners won't be honest and take any responsibility for their actions, and they want answers.
-So, they turn to the other target.
+Another reason women end up engaging the other woman is because, like Ashley, their partners won't be honest or take any responsibility for their actions, and they want answers.

 Every time I went there, he continued to deny that anything had happened and didn't feel that he had done anything wrong...So I found her number and called her."